-The Field Museum is concerned about the health of our staff and visitors as well as the environment.
-Housekeeping is performed in accordance with the LEED-recognized Green Cleaning program.
-This is a comprehensive approach to cleaning that combines chemicals, equipment, tools, disposables, and most importantly, process, training and communication to produce an effective and safe cleaning program.
+The Field Museum places a high priority on the health of our staff and visitors as well as the environment.
+Conventional cleaning products are a leading culprit for indoor air pollution, and account for 10% of toxic exposures.
+At the Museum, housekeeping is performed in accordance with the LEED-recognized Green Cleaning program.
+This is a comprehensive approach to cleaning that combines equipment, tools, chemicals and disposables, and most importantly, process, training and communication to produce an effective and safe cleaning program.
 One of the hallmarks of the program is the usage of Green Seal-certified cleaning products.
 Green Seal is a non-profit organization with over 20 years of experience certifying healthy, green products and services that reduce impact on our health and the environment.
 It’s a great resource for learning how to apply green cleaning methods in the home.

 The Field Museum’s cleaning program employs a technology called On-Site Generation (OSG), which applies a low-level electrical charge to salinized tap water, transforming it into effective cleaning and antimicrobial solutions.

 This device combines softened tap water and salt and passes it through an electrolytic cell.
 This electrolysis process creates two separate streams – a cleaning solution and an antimicrobial solution.
 The solutions can then be dispensed into spray bottles, automatic scrubbers, all-surface cleaners and carpet extractors.
 This electrically activated water (EAW) breaks apart and lifts dirt from surfaces like a magnet.
 Hard surfaces can then be wiped clean quickly, without leaving a surface residue like chemical-based agents.